JTSDK/jtsdk64-tools-dep/README.md

 ## Conclusion

-At this point in the installation, the environment should be ready to build [WSJTX][] or be used for any number of other purposes.
+At this point in the installation, the environment should be ready to build [WSJT-X][] or be used for any number of other purposes.
 When the user guide is complete, it will be posted to a Github.io page.

 ## Community Support